marcozan93/marcozan93/README.md

 (Note: The dashboard published on Heroku is currently unavailable as a paid subscription has been introduced in winter 2022, I am aiming to publish the dashboard on GCP).

-Additionally, an end-to-end machine learning project can be viewing on this webpage https://myimage-lc3ojkzooa-ew.a.run.app/ hosted on GCP till November 2023.
+Additionally, an end-to-end machine learning project can be viewing on this webpage https://myimage-lc3ojkzooa-ew.a.run.app/ hosted on GCP.

 I am looking to collaborate on prediction projects in sport analytics.